 Believe it or not, dark wood tones are coming back into style, too.
 This is representative of an overall return to more color and warm color tones overall.

 Very dark wood floors work well with modern, masculine, or formal style spaces.
 Steer clear of anything with reddish tones to it, which looks dated.
 Think walnut over mahogany or cherry.

-Beware – dark floors are hard to keep clean.
+Beware – while dark wood floors show less wear and tear compared to their lighter counterpart, they are hard to keep clean.
 We had them in our last house and they showed lots of dirt, pet hair, and dust!

 Hardwood floor colors that never go out of style